buiduccuong30051989/frontend-standard/README.md

 ### Media Queries

 Declare media queries as mixins in mixins.scss.
 Go mobile first. (for example: base styles, 400up, 600up, 1000up...)

+If you choose to go desktop-first and use max-width queries, make sure your mixin naming conventions reflect that (1000down, 600down, 400down...)

 Media queries should be nested and organized with the elements they are affecting.
 Read [Chris Coiyer's article](http://css-tricks.com/conditional-media-query-mixins/) for details.